purview-framework/purview/README.md

 ### Events

 At the core of Purview are event handlers:
-1. `handler`: Used for just returning a new state.
-No messages or effects.
+1. `handler`: Used for pure functions.
-2. `effectHandler`: Used when you need the above and access to IO / your monad stack / algebraic effects.
+2. `effectHandler`: Used when you need to IO / your monad stack / algebraic effects.

 The first one is just some sugar around `effectHandler`.